 (2) keep the animal on such holding and in such manner as the notice provides5.

-When a bovine animal6 is required by notice to be killed an inspector must ensure that the relevant cattle passport is stamped 'Not for human consumption'7.
-No person may
+When a bovine animal6 is required by notice to be killed an inspector must ensure that the relevant cattle passport is stamped 'Not for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.